Spring Symposium: The Future of the Restaurant (POSTPONED)

 Roscoe Hall is an artist and chef who hails from barbecue royalty—his grandfather opened Dreamland Bar-B-Que.
 These days, you’ll find Roscoe firing the pits at Rodney Scott’s BBQ in Birmingham.

-Patrick Kuh is the author of The Last Days of Haute Cuisine, a history of the American restaurant business which won the James Beard Foundation’s award for writing on food.
+Patrick Kuh is the author of The Last Days of Haute Cuisine, a history of the American restaurant which won the James Beard Foundation’s award for writing on food.
 His career started in restaurant kitchens.

 Hunter Lewis is editor-in-chief at Food & Wine magazine.
 Lunch at Saw’s Soul Kitchen may be partly responsible for his decision to make Birmingham his home.